RaylSten/Python_MachineLearning/README.md

 # Python_MachineLearning

-It is a LATEX demonstration by statistic and machine learning methods compare.
+This is a LaTeX demonstration comparing statistical and machine learning methods.

-Unzip the images.zip, first.
+First, unzip the images.zip file.

-The file Book_sim is to compare the machine learning methods about LDA, QDA, ANN, KNN, etc.
+The file 'Book_sim' is used to compare machine learning methods such as LDA, QDA, ANN, KNN, etc.

-All of the results are collected in Chen_main.pdf, which is a combination of all tex files.
+All the results are compiled in 'Chen_main.pdf', which is a combination of all the .tex files.